Mark-Kramer/Case-Studies-Python/content/06/filtering-scalp-eeg.md

 +++

-We began this chapter with visual analysis of the single-trial data and computation of an ERP and trial-averaged spectrum.
+We began this notebook with visual analysis of the single-trial data and computation of an ERP and trial-averaged spectrum.
 The spectrum revealed a large peak at 60 Hz, consistent with visual inspection of the single-trial data.
 The ERP showed some suggestive evidence for an evoked response; however, we did not find a significant effect.
 We made an initial conjecture that an interesting evoked response might occur in the data but was hidden by the large-amplitude 60 Hz noise.

 To isolate the evoked response, we then focused on reducing the 60 Hz activity in the signal.
 We introduced the notion of filtering.
 We put forward two naive approaches, the naive rectangular filter, and the naive Hanning filter and developed these approaches in great detail.
 We defined the notion of an impulse response and examined how filtering may be equivalently applied in the frequency domain (through multiplication) or in the time domain (through convolution).
 Through these example filters, we observed the trade-offs that occur in the time and frequency domains.
 In particular, we observed that the sharp edge in the frequency domain of the naive rectangular filter created long-lasting effects in the time domain, acting to distort the original signal.